 - It is not enough that clients activate the reception of a Multicast group, there needs to be a sender.
 Thus, application level service announcement and/or service negotiation is assumed.
 The Multicast sender may not be aware whether there are zero or more receivers.

 - Support of IP Multicast on the public internet (external Data Network) is not widespread since IGMP is not used between routers and PIM or other routing protocols are used.
 IP Multicast is primarily used in private or enterprise networks, i.e. within one autonomous domain where there is coordination between Multicast sender and receiver, since IP Routing must be configured.

-Editor's note: Further text updates to reflect the possibility of tunneling multicast through the public internet using RFC 8777 are required.
+However, newer technology such as RFC 8777 [24] enables an automatic establishment of tunnels for multicast traffic through the public internet; the source address of the source-specific multicast address is used to discover tunnel endpoints for the network domain where the multicast data source is located.

+NOTE: Different IP Multicast tunneling solutions, e.g. GRE or AMT (see RFC 7450 [25] and RFC 8777 [24]), have been specified so that the IP packets of a remote IP Multicast Server (e.g. IPTV Channel provider) can be forwarded via not-IP-Multicast-enabled-networks.
+The MNO may make an agreement with the remote tunnel end-point on the tunneling solution and potentially on access rights, but this is not required for AMT.
+Furthemore, agreements with transit IP network are beneficial to ensure a well-defined connectivity performance (IPTV streams require a certain bandwidth due to timing of the video and audio).
+There is also security concern against RFC 7450 [25] that many of the threats and vectors described in RFC 3552 [26] may be employed against the protocol to launch various types of denial-of-service attacks that can affect the functioning of gateways or their ability to locate and communicate with a relay; RFC 8777 [24] addresses some of those concerns.

+If AMT is not used, IP multicast between MNO and Content Provider requires SLA and IP network configurations, thus the dynamic creation may not work as expected.

+RFC 8777 [24] uses a trusted DNS server and a secure connection.
+5GC can validate using that DNS server whether the SSM address is valid, and thus check whether the UE joins a valid SSM and protect against DoS attack as well as unexpected radio resource usage.

+Without AF configuration, there is no possibility to provide QoS differentiation to different MB service data flows.

 Join/Leave Operation:

 All solutions for multicast contain an operation where the UE indicates to the network the desire to receive contents of a multicast session.